 Financing the project

 Extracting equity is one way to finance a project, resulting in the owner not having to use personal cash.
 If using equity is the plan, speak with a mortgage broker to gain an understanding of what may be required for the planned project.
 We have a short article on extracting equity if this concept is new to you.

-It is also worthwhile discussing with the mortgage broker if personal funds will be required at all.
-For example, if the development is for a new build, the lender will likely require the owner to cover some of the initial costs before funds are released.
+It is also worthwhile to discuss with your mortgage broker if personal funds will be required at all.
+For example, if the development is for a new build, the lender will likely require the owner to cover 20% of the initial costs before funds are released.

-Generally, the funds for a construction loan will be released as and when needed, so you only pay the interest on the loan balance.
+Generally, the funds for a construction loan will be released as and when needed, not all at once.
+This means you only pay the interest on the loan balance or the amount that has been released.
 More so, most lenders allow interest only payments during the construction phase which reduces the financial impact during construction.

 There are generally six stages involved when building a property, which can give you an idea of when the funds will be needed during the project.
 These include:

 - Deposit – required at the time that the building contract is signed and is your authority to proceed.